 Additionally, if you begin any new external activity for pay (consulting, speaking engagements, paid advising, contract work, etc.), it must be disclosed through WCU’s conflict of interest process.
 These disclosures help protect both the investigator and the institution, and they ensure we meet sponsor requirements and reporting obligations.

 If you’re unsure whether an activity needs to be disclosed, it’s always best to disclose early or reach out for guidance.
+For information, click the following link: project-specific conflict of interest training requirements.

 We will also be updating these to include clear language specific to both faculty and student scenarios.
 Stay tuned for updates.